How to Book a Van Hire or Minibus Rental

 Below is a complete list of where to find discounted minibus and van hire deals from over 200 locations throughout Australia.
 Our suppliers offer 8, 12, 20 and 25 seat minibuses.
 For all your 8-seat people mover bookings, simply use the search form and compare all suppliers today.

-For any bookings that require more than 8 seats, simply click on 'Get a Quote' to check availability for the type of commercial vehicle, or people mover you are looking for.
+For any bookings that require more than 8 seats, simply click on 'Get a Quote' to check availability of commercial vehicles or larger people movers.

 Please note that no additional licence will be required for anything up to (and including) a 12 seat bus.
 However, 20 and 25 seat minibuses will require an additional licence.